 How to Buy Real Estate in an IRA

-With IRA Financial Group you can easily and quickly establish your Self-Directed IRA/IRA LLC to make real estate investments.
-It only takes five steps.
+With IRA Financial. you can easily and quickly establish your Self-Directed IRA/IRA LLC to make real estate investments.
+It only takes five simple steps:

-If you have enough funds in your Self-Directed IRA LLC to cover the entire real estate purchase (including closing costs, taxes, fees, insurance, etc.) you may make the purchase outright using your Self-Directed IRA LLC.
-You pay all ongoing expenses relating to the real estate investment out of your Self-Directed IRA LLC bank account.
-All income or gains relating to your real estate investment must return to your Self-Directed IRA LLC bank account.
+If you have enough funds in your Self-Directed IRA to cover the entire real estate purchase (including closing costs, taxes, fees, insurance, etc.) you may make the purchase outright using your Self-Directed IRA.
+The real estate investment can made via a full-service self-directed IRA or a self-directed IRA LLC.
+All income or gains relating to your real estate investment must return to your Self-Directed IRA.

 Learn More: What is a Self-Directed IRA LLC?